-Jeff’s athletic ambitions didn’t end at graduation.
+Snodgres’ athletic ambitions didn’t end at graduation.
 In fact, he set his sights on the ultimate goal: competing in the Olympics.
-In 1988, after qualifying as a member of the Olympic cycling team, Jeff’s dream could have come to a screeching halt when, during a training session, he was hit by a car.
+In 1988, after qualifying as a member of the Olympic cycling team, Snodgres’ dream could have come to a screeching halt when, during a training session, he was hit by a car.

 “It was only three weeks before the games, so I didn’t make it to the Olympics that year,” he said.
 Instead, he was treated by doctors at UAMS for shoulder and neck injuries.
-“They got me back on my bike as soon as possible,” he said of his doctors in the Department of Orthopedic Surgery at UAMS.
+“They got me back on my bike as soon as possible,” he said of his physicians in the UAMS Department of Orthopaedic Surgery.

 “I returned from the Olympics, was preparing for the World Championships and then planned to turn pro,” he said.
 It was then, at age 26, that the effects of Snodgres’ Alport Syndrome became a reality.

-After getting sick during his intense workouts, Snodgres made an appointment with Dr. George Ackerman, then-chairman of the Department of Internal Medicine at UAMS and the physician who had followed his condition since age 18.
+After getting sick during his intense workouts, Snodgres made an appointment with Dr. George Ackerman, then-chairman of the UAMS Department of Internal Medicine and the physician who had followed his condition since age 18.

-The prognosis was grim: Jeff was in end-stage renal disease.
+The prognosis was grim: Snodgres was in end-stage renal disease.
 “At that point I shouldn’t have been walking around, much less riding a bike, running, swimming and lifting weights,” he said.